Vermilion Energy (TSE:VET) Stock Price Down 13.8% on Analyst Downgrade

-A number of other analysts also recently issued reports on the stock.
-Royal Bank of Canada cut their price objective on shares of Vermilion Energy from C$17.00 to C$16.00 and set a “sector perform” rating for the company in a report on Monday, December 30th.
-ATB Capital cut their price target on Vermilion Energy from C$20.00 to C$17.50 and set an “outperform” rating for the company in a research note on Monday, December 30th.
-National Bankshares raised their price objective on Vermilion Energy from C$18.00 to C$19.00 and gave the stock an “outperform” rating in a research note on Thursday, January 30th.
-TD Securities dropped their price objective on Vermilion Energy from C$18.00 to C$17.00 and set a “buy” rating for the company in a report on Friday, December 20th.
-Finally, Atb Cap Markets lowered Vermilion Energy from a “strong-buy” rating to a “hold” rating in a report on Thursday, February 13th.
-Four research analysts have rated the stock with a hold rating and six have assigned a buy rating to the company.
-Based on data from MarketBeat, Vermilion Energy currently has a consensus rating of “Moderate Buy” and a consensus price target of C$16.75.
+VET has been the topic of a number of other reports.
+BMO Capital Markets reduced their price target on shares of Vermilion Energy from C$16.00 to C$14.00 in a research note on Thursday, March 6th.
+Royal Bank of Canada reduced their target price on shares of Vermilion Energy from C$17.00 to C$16.00 and set a “sector perform” rating on the stock in a research report on Monday, December 30th.
+National Bankshares boosted their price target on Vermilion Energy from C$18.00 to C$19.00 and gave the company an “outperform” rating in a report on Thursday, January 30th.
+ATB Capital dropped their target price on shares of Vermilion Energy from C$20.00 to C$17.50 and set an “outperform” rating on the stock in a report on Monday, December 30th.
+Finally, TD Securities cut their price target on Vermilion Energy from C$18.00 to C$17.00 and set a “buy” rating on the stock in a report on Friday, December 20th.
+Four analysts have rated the stock with a hold rating and six have assigned a buy rating to the company.
+Based on data from MarketBeat.com, Vermilion Energy has a consensus rating of “Moderate Buy” and an average target price of C$16.75.

 Vermilion Energy Increases Dividend

-The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, April 15th.
-Investors of record on Tuesday, April 15th will be paid a $0.13 dividend.
+The company also recently announced a quarterly dividend, which will be paid on Tuesday, April 15th.
+Investors of record on Tuesday, April 15th will be issued a dividend of $0.13 per share.
 This is an increase from Vermilion Energy’s previous quarterly dividend of $0.12.
-The ex-dividend date is Monday, March 31st.
-This represents a $0.52 annualized dividend and a yield of 6.49%.
-Vermilion Energy’s dividend payout ratio is presently -9.03%.
+The ex-dividend date of this dividend is Monday, March 31st.
+This represents a $0.52 dividend on an annualized basis and a dividend yield of 6.16%.
+Vermilion Energy’s payout ratio is -9.03%.

 Vermilion Energy Company Profile